FRIDAY, APRIL 21, 2017

 Happy Friday!
-Below you will find information on upcoming events; a thank you to parents who have served as panelists on senior project panels; details on the Prom; an invitation to your student to fill out a school climate survey; an update on mandatory testing for LCC-bound seniors; requests for volunteer service; information on student summer employment and volunteer opportunities; and the weekly Career Center Check-In.
+Below you will find information on upcoming events; an update on mandatory testing for LCC-bound seniors; requests for volunteer service; information on student summer employment, work study, and volunteer opportunities; and the weekly Career Center Check-In.

 South Eugene’s Prom takes place on Saturday, April 22, from 8:00 to 11:00 P.M., at the Ford Alumni Center.
 Tickets for the Prom will go on sale Monday, April 10.
 Students can purchase tickets at school during lunch for $25.00 each ($20.00 with ASB), or at the door for $25.00.
 Need-based support is available; see Joni in the Finance Office for details.
 Attendees can park on the street or in the Columbia Garage for $6.00.

 On Tuesday, April 25, from 7:00 to 8:30 P.M., our Parent Ed Night speaker will be University of Oregon psychology professor (and SEHS parent) Nick Allen, who has been studying the mental health of teenagers for thirty years.
 Professor Allen’s presentation last year was so well received that we invited him to speak again.
 Join us for an in-depth discussion of mental health trends among teens today and how parents, schools, and society can help.
 This event takes place in the Library.

 Seniors planning to attend LCC in Fall 2017 need to sign up to take their Placement Tests in the College & Career Center.
 Tests will be given on Wednesday, April 26, at 8:00 A.M., in Room 4.
 These tests are mandatory for all incoming LCC freshmen.
 See Kathy Ruggles in Room 302 for details.